You might not believe it but it was elephants – or what comes out of the back end of them – that first brought me to Uganda.

 As it turned out, some other lucky bugger got this job, not the muzungu.
 Several weeks bouncing around in a 4 x 4 looking for elusive elephants may not have been quite as glamorous as I first thought anyway …

-Regardless, the muzungu has a soft spot for elephant dung (yes, I know ‘I have issues’) so I was delighted to be invited on my next adventure with Julia, heading back to Ishasha, south western Uganda, to check out the Ishasha Community Uplift Project.
-Deo’s Homestead Tour is currently the main attraction of this project.
+Regardless, the muzungu has a soft spot for elephant dung (yes, I know ‘I have issues’) so I was delighted to be invited on my next adventure with Julia, heading back to Ishasha, south western Uganda, to check out Deo’s Homestead Tour (originally developed and funded as part of the Ishasha Community Uplift Project).

 What – no bananas?
 No baby Dillon to bounce on my knee?